michaelrhodes/rst/readme.md

 # rst
 rst is a readable stream that produces a random alphanumeric string of a given size (in kilobytes).
-It includes a command-line utility that will creates a file from the output, sort of like `dd`.
+It includes a command-line utility that will create a file from the output, sort of like `dd`.

 [![Build status](https://travis-ci.org/michaelrhodes/rst.png?branch=master)](https://travis-ci.org/michaelrhodes/rst)